-This HCBS program provides services to individuals who live in a primary private residence.
+This HCBS program prohibits the use of restraints and restrictive interventions for all settings approved in this waiver.
 The care provided to these individuals must be non-invasive and free from restraints and seclusion, including personal restraints, drugs used as restraints or mechanical restraints.